calliestump/EpicodusFriday6/README.md

 This project will allow the user to enter a U.S dollar amount, then convert it to a different currency.
 The user is allowed five different conversions.

 ## **Setup**
-User will need to have an [Exchange Rate API key](https://www.exchangerate-api.com/).
-Follow the instructions to make a personal key.
-Once finished, use the generated link supplied for the API.
 1. Copy this download link: https://github.com/calliestump/Friday6.git
 2. Open bash and go to the directory where you would like to store your cloned project.
 3. Clone the repo.